robertsbd/benjamin-data/_posts/2025-01-25-synthetic-data2.md

 ## Describe the problem

-- You are a Data Architect skilled in data modelled and programming with Python.
+- You are a Data Architect skilled in data modelling and programming with Python.

-- You are required to create python code which will create synthetic data to populate a star schema.
+- You are required to create python code to create synthetic data to populate a star schema.
 The schema is described by the following mermaid entity relationship diagram (ERD).

 ## Describe the data model (I am using a mermaid diagram)